CERT-Polska/n6/docs/src/install_and_conf/step_by_step/check.md

-Note that the `n6collector_certplshield` collector (we are about to use), if it was started right now, would *not* create by itself any RabbitMQ queue for the collector's output!
+Note that the `n6collector_certplshield` collector (we are about to use), if it was started right now, would *not* create by itself any RabbitMQ queue for output data!

 Most kinds of *n6 pipeline* components -- but *not* `n6collector_*` ones -- **declare** their _**input**_ queues (*declaration* causes *creation* if the queue did not exist yet) and **subscribe** to them.

-So, first things first, initialize the necessary queues by executing the following commands...
+So, first things first, you need to initialize the necessary queues by executing the following commands...
 Each of them, after a few seconds, should be (for now), terminated with `Ctrl+C`.
 Thanks to the broker's web interface you can observe the creation of consecutive queues...

 ```bash
 n6parser_certplshield202505    # ...and Ctrl+C after several seconds